evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 <div class="request-simulator" data-id="h2-cors"></div>

-WHat's interesting is that Macromedia Flash also had this issue, and they solved with by creating a domain-wide cross-origin request policy.
+What's interesting is that Macromedia Flash also had this issue, and they solved with by creating a domain-wide cross-origin request policy.
 All you had to do is create a `crossdomain.xml` file on the root of your domain, and once Flash read the policy it would remember it.

-Every few months I search to see if someone is working on this, and this time I've found a [W3C Draft Specification][8].
+Every few months I search to see if someone is working on a modern version of this for Javascript, and this time I've found a [W3C Draft Specification][8].
 Here's hoping browser vendors pick this up!

 A less elegant workaround to this, is to host a 'proxy script' on the API's domain.
-Embedded via an IFrame, it has unrestricted access to its own 'origin'.

-The parent web application can communicate to it via [`Window.postMessage()`][9].
+Embedded via an `<iframe>`, it has unrestricted access to its own 'origin', and the te parent web application can communicate to it via [`window.postMessage()`][9].

 ## The perfect world